a jazz legend by many even before his early death. was considered

 It is possible that Bix drank some tainted liquor because his health unexpectedly went downhill fast.
 He was in the hospital with pneumonia for a time and in Jan 1929 he suffered a nervous breakdown.

-Whiteman, who had relied upon Beiderbecke’s distinctive playing in his ensembles, hired a soundalike cornetist Andy Secrest to fill in, keeping him on after Bix’s return in March.
+Whiteman, who had relied upon Beiderbecke’s distinctive cornet playing in his ensembles, hired a soundalike cornetist Andy Secrest to fill in, keeping him on after Bix’s return in March.

 While Bix still had moments of greatness, he knew that he was slipping.

 After recording a short solo with Whiteman on “Waiting At The End Of The Road” on Sept.
-13, he collapsed. (who would keep Bix on his payroll) sent him home to Davenport, hoping that he would recover.
+13, he collapsed.
+Paul Whiteman (who would keep Bix on his payroll) sent him home to Davenport, hoping that he would recover.

 Perhaps if there had been an Alcoholics Anonymous in 1930, Beiderbecke might have kicked the habit.